 Phase 1 of the farm transition weaves undulating Coast Salish forms into the landscape to restore the soil and create habitat.
 These restorative features support native fauna and flora, while honouring Indigenous cultures that have been custodians of these unceded and unsurrendered lands and waters since time immemorial:

-1. Hugelkultur: These are mounds made by heaping woody material (i.e. boughs and branches from coniferous trees such as cedar, fir, hemlock, pine and spruce; and branches, leaves, and trunks from deciduous trees such as alder, maple, hazelnut, indigenous plum).
-The 1.2m to 1.5m high mounds are topped with nutrient-rich humus soil, bark mulch and compost.
-Over time these mounds will decompose and settle to create a highly fertile, moisture-retaining garden bed for growing plants that don’t need watering or fertilizing.
-This method for establishing plant life is especially important during the extended hot, dry periods as a result of climate change.
+- Hugelkultur: Mounds made from heaping woody material (i.e. boughs, branches and logs from coniferous trees such fir, hemlock, pine and spruce; and branches, leaves, and trunks from deciduous trees such as alder, maple, hazelnut, indigenous plum, maple, poplar, oak).
+The mounds of woody material are then topped with bark mulch, compost, and nutrient-rich humus soil as the final layer.
+Over time, the 4 to 5 feet high mounds decompose and settle in place to create a highly fertile, moisture-retaining garden bed for growing plants with minimal watering or fertilizing.
+This method for establishing plant life is especially relevant through the extended hot, dry periods we are facing as a result of climate change.

-1. Mushroom Wall: Vertical logs will be stacked together to create a “Log Raft” to demonstrate the diversity of mushroom species that grow on old logs in the forest.
+- Mushroom Wall: Logs are stacked together and inoculated to demonstrate how a variety of mushroom species grow on old logs in the forest.
 When trees die or fall, they decompose and become part of a nutrient cycle that is vital to a healthy forest ecosystem.
 Mushroom mycelium often colonize the decaying tree, helping to digest the wood and break it down into soil.
-There are many mushrooms and fungi in the forest that benefit the environment and humans (i.e. as medicine, food source, recyclers and help trees communicate through mycelium networks).
-It is important to recognize that many of these mushrooms are poisonous to humans and can cause root disease for trees.
+There are a diverse range of mushrooms and fungi in the forest that benefit the environment and humans (i.e. as medicine, food source, organic material recyclers and help trees communicate through mycelium networks).
+It is important to acknowledge that there are also a range of mushrooms that are poisonous to humans and/ or can be a sign of root diseases for trees.

-1. Nurse Log: A fallen tree that provides ecological benefits and support to other plants as it decomposes.
+- Nurse Log: A fallen tree that provides ecological benefits and support to other plants as it decomposes.
 Seedlings often sprout and start their growth on the surface of a log demonstrating the process of forest evolution from generation to generation.
+Nurse logs also provide important cover habitat for small mammals and amphibians helping them to move safely across the forest floor.

 Additional improvements at the former farm include: renovation of the outdoor pavilions so they are usable for outdoor public classes/workshops; installation of a wooden boardwalk; and removal of the perimeter chain-link fence.